 The audit committee was established in May 2011 with written terms of reference.
 The primary duties of the audit committee are to make recommendations to the Board on the appointment, re-appointment and removal of the external auditor, review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process in accordance with applicable standards and develop and implement policy on engaging an external auditor to supply non-audit services.
 Its written terms of reference are in line with the code provisions in the Corporate Governance Code.
-During the Year, the audit committee consisted of three members, namely Mr. Kwong Wai Sun Wilson, Mr. Tao Wenquan and Mr. Zhao Yuwen, all of who are Independent Non-Executive Directors.
+During the Year, the audit committee consisted of three members, namely Mr. Kwong Wai Sun Wilson, Mr. Zhao Yuwen, Mr. Tao Wenquan who was retired on 14 June 2024 and Ms. Tse Wan Joyce who was appointed on 14 June 2024, all of who are Independent Non-Executive Directors.
 Mr. Kwong Wai Sun Wilson is the chairman of the audit committee.